borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies/README.md

 ## Licenses

-Licenses are annotated according to the [REUSE SPecification v3.0](https://reuse.software/spec/).
+Licenses are annotated according to the [REUSE Specification v3.0](https://reuse.software/spec/).
 Please see the single files or respective `.license` files for the actual licenses.

 Generally,